50 Things to Do Beyond San Francisco

 The Monterey peninsula is known for its sheer cliffs, abundant and protected nature, and idyllic small town life.
 The region has attracted and inspired the likes of John Steinbeck, Clint Eastwood, Ansel Adams, and countless other creators.

 Drive Down Highway 1

-Roll down the windows, breath the fresh coastal air and venture down spectacular Highway 1.
-Photo opps all along the way include the famous Bixby Bridge on your way to Big Sur for views like you've never seen before.
+Roll down the windows, breathe the fresh coastal air and venture down spectacular Highway 1.
+Photo ops along the way include the famous Bixby Bridge.

 Drink in the Pinots and Chardonnays